Arkrixe/AppStore/CONTRIBUTING.md

 Please use the prepared [PSD template files](psd-source) to quickly create these images.

+**Language Requirement:**
+All apps submitted for validation must include descriptions in at least the following languages: **English, French, Korean, Chinese, and Spanish**.

 ## Feedback

 If you have any feedback or suggestions about this contributing process, please let us know via Discord or Issues.
 Thanks!